Skip to content

 Why Orchid ORM performs faster

-Prisma is based upon Rust server, communication between node.js and the Rust server is implemented inefficiently, so it is slower in some benchmarks than the others.
+Prisma is based upon Rust server, communication between node.js and the Rust server is implemented inefficiently, loads relations in separate queries.
+Though, it was drastically optimized in the last few month.

-Sequelize is generating gigantic inefficient SQL queries when it tries to load relations, it is slower in tests with selecting relations.
+Sequelize is generating gigantic inefficient SQL queries when it tries to load relations.

-Some ORMs like Sequelize, TypeORM, MikroORM are performing mapping to a class instance: first data is loaded from db, then they construct class instances with the data.
-And when you need to return JSON response to client, need to serialize these class instances to plain objects first.
+Some ORMs like Sequelize, TypeORM, MikroORM are performing mapping to a class instance: first data is loaded from db, then they construct class instances with the data, performing some logic when instantiating.
+And later the classes needs to be converted back to simple JS objects before encoding to JSON for response.